tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/购买指南/退款流程_intl_en.md

 No refund for free DV SSL certificates;
 No refund for SSL certificates that have been successfully issued by CAs;
-Refund can be applied for SSL certificates in a terminated verification process after successful payment.
+Refund can be applied for SSL certificates that are in a terminated verification process after the payments complete.

 ### 2. Refund method